u21432423/Group-16/README.md

 We are also going to have a system by where the waste pickers can have a designated area of material retrieval and this will benefit them with a reduced amount of territorial disputes and create a chance of fairness for them.

 Database Schema:
+Databases have been generated according to the ERD.
+Random data was generated to fill and complete the tables.